Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 H1 blockers - used in the treatment of allergic diseases.

-H2 blockers - used in the treatment of stomach diseases (help to reduce gastric secretion).
+H2-blockers - used in the treatment of diseases of the stomach (help reduce gastric secretion).

-H3 blockers - used in the treatment of neurological diseases.
+H3 blockers are used in the treatment of neurological diseases.

-Among them, cetrin (cetirizine), fencarol (hifenadine), diphenhydramine, clemastine, suprastin stop the emission (for example, cromoglycic acid) or the action (like diphenhydramine) of histamines.
+Among them, cetrin (cetirizine), phencarol (chifenadine), diphenhydramine, clemastine, suprastin stop the emission (for example, cromoglycic acid) or the action (like diphenhydramine) of histamines.

 First generation

-Before buying a medicine - paracetamol, ibuprofen, antiallergic (antihistamines) drugs, remedies for the common cold and cold, you need to know:
+Before buying a medicine - paracetamol, ibuprofen, antiallergic (antihistamine) drugs, cold and cold remedies, you need to know:

 Paracetamol

-Analgesic, antipyretic, anti-inflammatory agent.
-The active substance is paraacetaminophenol, on the basis of which many other similar drugs are produced in different countries, such as acetaminophen, panadol, efferalgan, myalgin, paramol, pylaren, etc.
+Pain reliever, antipyretic, anti-inflammatory agent. active ingredient is paraacetaminophenol, on the basis of which many other similar drugs are produced in different countries, such as acetaminophen, panadol, efferalgan, myalgin, paramol, pilaren, etc.

 Benefit.
-In its action, paracetamol is in many ways similar to aspirin, but has less pronounced side effects.
-It does not reduce blood viscosity, so it is safe to use it in preparation for and after surgery.
+In its action, paracetamol is in many ways close to aspirin, but has less pronounced side effects.
+It does not reduce blood viscosity, so it is safe to use in preparation for and after surgery.

-It is less likely to cause allergic reactions than aspirin, and less irritating to the stomach.
-Paracetamol is a part of many combined drugs in combination with aspirin, analgin, caffeine, etc. It is produced in the form of tablets, capsules, mixtures, syrup, “effervescent” powders (Panadol, Panadon).
+It is less likely than aspirin to cause allergic reactions and is less irritating to the stomach.
+Paracetamol is part of many combined preparations in combination with aspirin, analgin, caffeine, etc. It is available in the form of tablets, capsules, mixtures, syrup, "effervescent" powders (panadol, panadon).

-Potential harm.
+Possible harm.
 When combined with alcohol, it can damage and even destroy the liver.
-Therefore, it, like aspirin, is dangerous to take by people who regularly drink alcohol.
-Paracetamol negatively affects the liver and in case of violation of the rate of its intake (in case of overdose).
+Therefore, it, like aspirin, is dangerous for people who regularly drink alcohol.
+Paracetamol has a negative effect on the liver and in case of violation of the norm of its intake (in case of overdose).

-Output.
-Take no more than 2 g per day (4 tablets of 500 mg) - People who drink alcohol on a daily basis should stop taking paracetamol.
+Exit.
+Take no more than 2 g per day (4 tablets of 500 mg) - People who drink alcohol daily should stop taking paracetamol.

 Ibuprofen